GenSpectrum/silo-benchmark-ci/docs/help_text.md

 Use `evobench-run list` or `evobench-run list -v` to see the current state of the processing queues.
-You could run `watch evobench-run list` to keep seeing queue changes.
+You could run `watch evobench-run list` (or `watch --color evobench-run list --color=always` to see formatting) to watch queue changes on the side.

 The queues consist of directories containing files, one job per file, under `~/.evobench-run/queues`.
 If you're careful, you can move jobs